p4-team/ctf/2018-07-28-code-blue-quals/crypto_lagalem/README.md

 ```
 (m * pow(h, ((A * r + B) mod q), p)) % p = m * h^(A*r+B mod q) mod p = m * h^(A*r mod q) * h^(B mod q) mod p
 ```
+This is not entirely correct mathematically, since `A*r + B mod q` might not be equal to `A*r mod q + B mod q`, but for lack of better ideas I assumed that maybe the values are selected to make this equation valid, and thus the challenge solvable.

 First we want to get rid of the `* h^(B mod q) mod p` part, and since we know all the variables, we can just multiply this by `modinv(h^B mod p)`.
 We're left with: